jeffryjdelarosa/documentation-user/inventory/routes/strategies/removal.rst

 FIFO (First In First Out)
 -------------------------

-A First In First Out strategy implies that the products that were stocked first will move out first.
+| A First In First Out strategy implies that the products that were
+  stocked first are moved out first.
 Companies should use the FIFO method if they are selling perishable goods.
 Companies selling products with relatively short demand cycles, such as clothes, also may have to pick FIFO to ensure they are not stuck with outdated styles in inventory.

-Go to :menuselection:`Inventory > Configuration > Locations`, open the Stock location and set FIFO removal strategy.
+| Go to :menuselection:`Inventory > Configuration > Locations`, open the Stock location and
+  set FIFO as the removal strategy.

-In your stock location (WH/Stock), there are 3 lots of Hand Cream available.
+| In your stock location (WH/Stock), there are 3 lots of Hand Cream
+  available.

 .. image:: media/removal_04.png
    :align: center
+   :alt: View of stock location with products in it

-Create a sales order for 25 units of Hand Cream and validate it.
-If you go on the delivery order linked to the picking, you will see that the oldest lot numbers have been automatically reserved thanks to the FIFO removal strategy.
+| Create a sales order for 25 units of Hand Cream and validate it.
+If you
+  go on the delivery order linked to the picking, you can see that the oldest lot numbers have been automatically reserved thanks to the FIFO removal strategy.

 .. image:: media/removal_05.png
    :align: center
+   :alt: View of reserved products to deliver a customer thanks to removal strategies

 LIFO (Last In First Out)
 ------------------------

-In LIFO, the products which are brought the last move out the first.
+| In LIFO, the products which are brought the last move out the first.
   LIFO is used in case of products that do not have a shelf life.

-Go to Inventory > Configuration > Locations, open the location WH/Stock and set the LIFO removal strategy.
+| Go to :menuselection:`Inventory --> Configuration --> Locations`, open the location WH/Stock
+  and set the LIFO removal strategy.
 With the exact same data in the database, we can now see that on the picking, the lot numbers which are privileged are the ones created the last.

 .. image:: media/removal_06.png
    :align: center
+   :alt: Vie of reserved products thanks to removal strategies

 FEFO (First Expiry First Out)
 -----------------------------

-In FEFO warehouse management, the products are dispatched from the warehouse according to their expiration date.
+| In FEFO warehouse management, the products are dispatched from the
+  warehouse according to their expiration date.

-In case you want more information about Expiration Dates, please have a look at the following documentation (manage expiration dates).
+| In case you want more information about Expiration Dates, please have a
+  look at :doc:`manage expiration dates <../../management/lots_serial_numbers/expiration_dates>` documentation.

-The activation of the *Expiration Dates* functionality allows us to define different dates on the serial/lot numbers, which will be used in FEFO.
-These dates can be set from Inventory > Master Data > Lots/Serial Numbers.
+| The activation of the *Expiration Dates* functionality allows you to
+  define different dates on the serial/lot numbers, which are used in FEFO.
+These dates can be set from :menuselection:`Inventory --> Master Data --> Lots/Serial Numbers`.

 .. image:: media/removal_07.png
    :align: center
+   :alt: View of removal date when using a FEFO strategy

-Lots will be picked based on their removal date, from earliest to latest.
-Lots without a removal date defined will be picked after lots with removal dates.
+| Lots are picked based on their removal date, from earliest to
+  latest.
+Lots without a removal date defined are picked after lots with removal dates.

-All dates except removal date are for informational and reporting purposes only.
+| All dates except *removal dates* are for informational and reporting
+  purposes only.
 Lots that are past any or all of the above expiration dates may still be picked for delivery orders.

-To set the removal strategy on location, go to Configuration > Locations, enter WH/Stock and choose FEFO.
+| To set the removal strategy on location, go to :menuselection:`Inventory --> Configuration -->
+  Locations`, open WH/Stock and choose FEFO.

 +-----------------------+---------------+-----------------------+
 | **Lot / Serial No**   | **Product**   | **Expiration Date**   |